-10 and 2 Driving Position Can Be Dangerous in Newer Vehicles
+10 and 2 Driving Position Is Dangerous in Vehicles With Airbags

 Nothing has changed with the recommended distance to sit from the airbag, which should be at least 12 inches.
-Being any closer puts you in greater risk of getting hit directly in the face by an expanding airbag.
+Being any closer to the steering wheel puts you at greater risk of getting hit directly in the face by an expanding airbag.
 Typically, the further you can comfortably sit from the airbag the better.